jwoglom/pumpX2/README.md

 Currently functions as a basic Android application which pairs to the pump and allows sending read-only message requests and receiving responses about the pump's status and history.
-The Bluetooth protocol parsing code is exported as an Android library which can be used by other projects.
+An Android library is exported which can be used by other projects to interface with the pump, as well as a generic Java library for parsing messages which has no Android-specific dependencies.

 [View supported request/response/history log messages][sheet]